langit/jael/brief.rst

 There are two considerations for closure formation:
 1. a closure coincides with a method signature;
+   NO, that's not the most general case! a closure can even happen inside a for-loop where local variables serve as closure variables.
 2. a closure must serve all enclosed open methods.
 If 2 can not be satisfied, then there must be some open method that refers to a variable beyond the method that the closure coincides with.
-Thus it is clear the closure should coincides with a containing method.
+Thus it is clear the closure should coincide with a containing method.
 Once both conditions are met, all closure variables will become the member variables of the closure class.